houseabsolute/ubi/README.md

     TAG=v0.0.15 sh
 ```

-**Note for GitHub Enterprise:** If you are running this script from an Action in a GitHub Enteprise
+**Note for GitHub Enterprise:** If you are running this script from an Action in a GitHub Enterprise
 installation, the `GITHUB_TOKEN` environment variable will be for that GH Enterprise setup.
 You will
 need to create a separate token for github.com, and explicitly pass that as your `GITHUB_TOKEN`.